UtrechtUniversity/getting-started/README.md

 4. **[Connect to the organization](https://github.com/orgs/UtrechtUniversity/sso) (one-time only)**
 5. Authenticate using your Solis-id.
 This will make you a member of the organization and grants you permission to create repositories and teams.
 6. Go to [https://github.com/UtrechtUniversity](https://github.com/UtrechtUniversity), consider making your [UU membership public](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/publicizing-or-hiding-organization-membership) so people can find you and start working!
+7. (Optional) Setup (or authorize) SSH keys for single sign-on to keep direct access to all your GitHub repositories.
+This is done in your profile settings, under SSH and GPG keys (Configure SSO).
+More elaborate instructions can be found directly below.

 ### Command line and RStudio access
 To get initial access to the organization, follow the steps above.